Want in on a little secret?

 In late 2018, membership started to include a selection of 6 Audible Originals, exclusively produced for Audible, and members were allowed to download any 2 of them, which was expanded during the 2020 Pandemic allowing members to download all of them.
 But it seems these exclusive Audible Originals have been grandfathered into the Audible Plus membership.

 When you sign up through your Amazon account and try Audible for 30 days you get two free audiobooks.

-Finally one day I noticed something after I had cancelled my membership for a little while.
+Finally one day I noticed something after I had canceled my membership for a little while.

-This Whispersync trick that you don’t need a membership for…
+This Whispersync benefit that you don’t need a membership for…

 When you’re on a book’s page on Amazon, especially the Kindle version, look for this image above the price:

 On titles that are on Whispersync for voice, there will be a notification if that title is one of the ones in this program, letting you know the money you could save.

 One day recently while in Audible, I saw a notification that a book on my Wishlist was actually on sale for only $3.99 because I already had the Kindle version, which, after double-checking, was a book I had gotten for free one day!

 As you may have already noticed, audiobooks are oftentimes a lot more expensive than the Kindle versions, and closer in price to the paperbacks.
 So this can actually save you a lot!